DeFiGeek-Community/landing-page/content/blog/july-sept-2022-financial-report.md

 ![](/images/blog/220905e.PNG)

-・The following assumptions has be used from the July-September FS in 2022 ・Fair value of assets and liabilities: Japanese yen equivalents displayed on Zerion, DeBank, and Zapper ・Accrued interest account on liabilities is no longer in use but is included in the short-term debt borrowing amount ・Paid-in capital 2018, market value of donations received in 2018-2020 are calculated in USD market value at the time of payment & applied average USD/JPY exchange rate for the three years 2018-2020 ($1=108.76Yen).
+The following assumptions has be used from the July-September FS in 2022

+・Fair value of assets and liabilities: Japanese yen equivalents displayed on Zerion, DeBank, and Zapper
+・Accrued interest account on liabilities is no longer in use but is included in the short-term debt borrowing amount
+・Paid-in capital 2018, market value of donations received in 2018-2020 are calculated in USD market value at the time of payment & applied average USD/JPY exchange rate for the three years 2018-2020 ($1=108.76Yen).
 ・Paid-in capital 2020, applied average USD/JPY exchange rate during July 2021 ($1=110.31).
 ・Paid-in capital 2022 applied mid rate of USD/JPY on each date of payment.
 (5th July 1$=136.14, 6th July 1$=135.69, 9th July 1$=136.06)
 ・OCI is market value of TXJP held by DFGC (including TXJP in LPs).
 ・Items with low values are not mark to marked but displayed continuously in "Other" current assets interest receivables.

 #